Disclaimer: this story contains details of child abuse that may be upsetting to some.

 “‘You’re a whore.’
 ‘You’ll never amount to anything without me.’
-Imagine being told your whole life that you’re not worth anything to anyone in this world.
+Imagine being told your whole life you’re not worth anything to anyone in this world.
 Imagine feeling disposable.
 Imagine seeing kids who were obviously loved and cared for in the grocery store while you watched your father threaten your mother over purchasing an iron, just to iron his underwear and clothes.
 How old do you think I was when I felt, saw and experienced all these things?
 I was only 8 years old.
 Those words still haunt me every day.

 My dad passed away five years ago, but he still occupies mental real estate in my head.
 The amount gets less and less each day, but he still has a plot.
 Slowly, his plot will become smaller and smaller and eventually it’ll be down to a blade of grass that gets mowed over one hot, summer day.
 But until that day comes, his memory is still very much the prologue to my story.